Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

-Above $\phi_G$ the viscosity diverges and the system acquires a yield stress $\sigma_Y$ that we measure by fitting a Herschel-Bulkley law, $\sigma_{xy}(\dot{\gamma}) = \sigma_Y + (k\dot{\gamma})^n$ \cite{herschel-bulkley1926konsistenzmessungen-von-gummi-benzolloesungen}, to the flow curves, see Fig. \ref{fig:flow-curves}.
-We report the obtained yield stress $\sigma_Y(\phi)$ as a function of volume fraction for different values of $\mathrm{Pe}$ and $T$ in Fig. \ref{fig:yield-stress}.
-At $\mathrm{Pe}=0$ and finite $T$, the emergence of solidity is controlled by the glass transition, at a density $\phi_G(T)$ that increases with $T$.
-At $T=0$, it is instead controlled by the jamming transition, at $\phi_J\approx 0.648$.
-Both glass and jamming physics affect the behavior of $\sigma_Y (\phi,T)$.
-At $T\leqslant 10^{-4}$, for which $\phi_G<\phi_J$, $\sigma_Y$ increases gently with $\phi$ and $T$ up to $\phi\approx\phi_J$ (given by the dotted line in Fig. \ref{fig:yield-stress}).
-Above this value, the behavior of $\sigma_Y$ changes qualitatively: it grows faster with $\phi$ close to $\phi_J$, with little $T$-dependence, following $\sigma_Y\sim(\phi-\phi_J)^{\alpha'}$ \cite{ikeda2012unified}, see Fig. \ref{fig:yield-stress}(a).
-Such crossover allows us to differentiate glass- and jamming-dominated regimes.
+Above $\phi_G$ the viscosity diverges and the system acquires a yield stress $\sigma_Y$ that we measure by fitting the Herschel-Bulkley relation, $\sigma_{xy}(\dot{\gamma}) = \sigma_Y + (k\dot{\gamma})^n$ \cite{herschel-bulkley1926konsistenzmessungen-von-gummi-benzolloesungen}, to the flow curves, see Fig.~\ref{fig:flow-curves}.
+We report the obtained yield stress $\sigma_Y(\phi)$ as a function of volume fraction for different values of $\mathrm{Pe}$ and $T$ in Fig.~\ref{fig:yield-stress}.
+At $\mathrm{Pe}=0$ and finite $T$, the emergence of solidity is controlled by the glass transition at a critical density $\phi_G(T)$ that increases with $T$.
+At $T=0$, it is instead controlled by the jamming transition at $\phi_J\approx 0.648$.
+Both glass and jamming physics affect the shape of the yield surface $\sigma_Y (\phi,T)$.
+At $T\leqslant 10^{-4}$, for which $\phi_G<\phi_J$, the system displays two distinct rheological regimes associated to glassy and jamming physics.
+First, $\sigma_Y$ increases gently with $\phi$ and $T$ up to $\phi\approx\phi_J$ (dashed lines in Fig.~\ref{fig:yield-stress}).
+Above this value, the behavior of $\sigma_Y$ changes qualitatively: it grows faster with $\phi$ close to $\phi_J$, with little $T$-dependence, following $\sigma_Y\sim(\phi-\phi_J)^{\alpha'}$ \cite{ikeda2012unified}, see Fig.~\ref{fig:yield-stress}(a).